UPDATED: What's Building ....

 - Taco Bell

 The shopping center is scheduled to start building Fall of 2017 and be complete in the Fall of 2018.
+View pdf for drawings of new commercial development.

 NOW OPEN